So, you've received an XMM-Newton EPIC data set. What are you going

 and we are in our working directory, ``PROC''.

-By default, none of these tasks keep any intermediate files they generate.
-Epchain maintains the naming convention described in §3.3.3.
+By default, no intermediate files that are generated are kept.
 Epproc designates its output event file with ``*TimingEvts.ds''.
-In any case, you may want to name the new file something easy to type:
+You may want to name the new file something easy to type:

 Many popular data products, such as images and light curves, are made with the task